Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Semaphore Park recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Semaphore Park has seen around 29 new homes approved each year over the past five financial years.
-This totals an estimated 145 homes between FY-21 and FY-25.
+AreaSearch analysis of ABS building approval numbers indicates Semaphore Park has seen approximately 29 new homes approved annually over the past five financial years, totalling an estimated 145 homes.
 As of FY-26, 33 approvals have been recorded.
-On average, 1.5 new residents arrive per new home each year in Semaphore Park, indicating a balanced supply and demand creating stable market conditions.
+On average, 1.5 new residents arrive per year for each new home constructed between FY-21 and FY-25, suggesting balanced supply and demand with stable market conditions.
+New properties are constructed at an average expected cost of $510,000, indicating a focus on the premium market.

 Frequently Asked Questions - Development